The Old System

 I had to experiment quite a bit on positioning the PVC pipe opening in order to get a good vortex going.
 My son and I found that it gets a good vortex when the pipe opening is closer to the wall of the bucket, and I’m still debating whether it’s better that the pipe opening touch the surface, or positioned just above it.

-Needless to say, the vortex brewer delivers a strong current of water and my concern with the older system was there might be stagnant areas at the bottom of the bucket where anaerobic bacteria, pathogens and the like might develop.
-With the vortex brewer you get more movement at the bottom of the bucket and the water being more exposed to air for the aerobic bacteria to thrive.
+Needless to say, the compost tea brewer delivers a strong current of water and my concern with the older system was there might be stagnant areas at the bottom of the bucket where anaerobic bacteria, pathogens and the like might develop.
+With the compost tea brewer you get more movement at the bottom of the bucket and the water being more exposed to air for the aerobic bacteria to thrive.

 Compost Tea Results